bignerdranch/Roger/README.md

 ### Does it do anything at all?

-Yes, you might still be excited about it if you hadn't read this far into the README.
+Yes, you might still be excited about it if you hadn't read this far.
 I hope you're happy with your curious self.
+Go back and read the first paragraph again.
+But stop after that.